-Outings, visits and school trips
+Outings, Visits and School Trips

 Each year all parents receive a letter asking for permission for children to go on outings within Sturminster Newton and the surrounding countryside.
 There are also opportunities for all the children to go on trips to make a topic more exciting.
 Often these trips will require us to ask for a contribution towards the cost.
 We recognise that this is not always easy for parents to pay and we do all that we can to keep costs to a minimum.
-In September the children take part in a sponsored sports event and the money raised is used to subsidise outings during the rest of the year.
 Parents are often asked to help on school outings, particularly with the younger children.
-If you can help please contact Wendy or Mandy in the office or speak to Mrs Wrixon and it will be much appreciated.
+If you can help please contact Mrs Townsend, Mrs Hudson or Mrs Dunkley-Jones in the office or speak to Ms Locke and it will be much appreciated.